sumnerevans/sumnerevans.com/content/posts/software-engineering/stop-using-conventional-commits.md

 So what should you do instead?
 Follow the lead of truly successful software projects like Linux, FreeBSD, Git, Go, and NixOS!
 What do these projects have in common?
 They all use scope-prefixed commit messages (where "scope" is defined to be relevant to the actual project).
+Usually, the scope to use on a given project is self-evident.
+For the Linux kernel, the subsystem is the natural scope.
+For Go projects, the package path is the natural scope.
+For a project using a microservice architecture, the microservice name is the natural scope.

 | Project                                                                                         | Format                   | Example                                                                                                                  |
 | :---------------------------------------------------------------------------------------------- | :----------------------- | :----------------------------------------------------------------------------------------------------------------------- |